NativeScript/docs-v7/.github/pull_request_template.md

 ## PR Checklist

 - [ ] The PR title follows our guidelines: https://github.com/NativeScript/NativeScript/blob/master/CONTRIBUTING.md#commit-messages.
-- [ ] There is an issue for the bug/feature this PR is for.
-To avoid wasting your time, it's best to open a suggestion issue first and wait for approval before working on it.
+- [ ] If there is an issue related with this PR, point it out here.

 ## What is the current state of the documentation article?
 <!-- Please describe the current behavior that you are modifying, or link to a relevant issue. -->